bixb922/viper-examples/README.md

 ```
 If the variable is created by assigning an expression, the viper code emitter will evaluate the expression at compile time.

-Be aware: Integer expressions outside the "small integer" range of MicroPython are not viper `int` but `builtins.int`.
-On most architectures a small int falls between -2\*\*30-1 and 2\*\*30-1.
+Be aware: Integer expressions outside what is called the "small integer" range of MicroPython are not viper `int` but `builtins.int`.
+On most architectures a MicroPython small integer falls is -2\*\*30-1 and 2\*\*30-1.

 For example:
 ```py
 @micropython.viper
 def myfunction();